manasdange/Parsing-HTML-file---RadiusAgent/README.md

 To run the project:
 1) Run command pip install beautifulsoup4
-2) Run command python parser.py
+2) Loacte the project and run command python parser.py